amjadalbaba/Fatigue_Level_Classification_Using_GRF/README.md

 #### Returns:
 * `stats_vals` (list): a list of dictionaries containing the calculated statistical measures for each feature.

-### fatigue_level_labeling:
+Notebook: data_organizing.ipynb

+## Fatigue Level Labeling
-This function labels the fatigue levels for the subjects based on specific records chosen for each level.
+Labeling the fatigue levels for the subjects based on specific records chosen for each level.
 It takes in a list of subjects statistical data and assigns a fatigue level label to specific records.
 Records 1 and 2 of each subject are assigned as level 1 fatigue, records 5 and 6 as level 2, and records 9 and 10 as level 3.

+Function developed:

+### fatigue_level_labeling:

 #### Parameters:
 * `subjects_stats` (list): a list of pandas DataFrames containing the statistical data for each subject.